Gentle Dental Care for Nervous Patients

 Are you afraid of going to the dentist, even if it’s for a simple cleaning?
 There is no need to be, with sedation dentistry at Horizon Dental, you can have a pain free, and nervous free experience.

-There are different levels of sedation, and different ways your dentist may administer it but, Dr. Costes and Dr. Reed have decades of combined experience using sedation methods to calm nervous patients.
+There are different levels of sedation and different ways your dentist may administer it but, our dentists have decades of combined experience using sedation methods to calm nervous patients.

 For deep sedation, the patient is almost or completely unconscious throughout the procedure, after having taken some medication.

 Some people never experience side effects with sedation dentistry, but as with any type of procedure, there are some possible side effects to be aware of.
 Nitrous oxide can cause minor nausea and constipation.
-Oral medication may cause dry mouth, lightheadedness, dizziness, or headache.
+Oral medication may cause dry mouth, lightheadedness, dizziness, or a headache.
 After IV sedation, the patient may remain groggy for hours afterward, and they may feel nauseous.
-If you are concerned about sedation dentistry side effects, you can always give Horizon Dental a call -- these Chino Valley dentists, Dr. Mark Costes and Dr. Sean Reed, can answer any questions you may have.
+If you are concerned about sedation dentistry side effects, you can always give Horizon Dental a call.

 The cost of sedation depends on the type used.
 You should check with your insurance company to see if they will help pay for sedation.

 Yes, sedation dentistry can be safely used on children.
 Sedation for children is especially helpful if the child has to have a lot of work done, or if they have problems calming down enough to undergo a treatment.

 The major benefit, of course, of sedation dentistry, is that you won’t be terrified of sitting in the dentist’s chair!
 This makes it more likely that you will visit the dentist when you need to, so you can have excellent oral health.